mlcommons/ck/cm/docs/tutorial-concept.md

 # Tutorial: CM concept

-Here we describe a few simple steps to let you try CM (CK2) and help you understand the [CM concepts](motivation.md).
+Here we describe a few simple steps to let you try CM (aka CK2) and help you understand the [CM concepts](motivation.md).
 You will install CM v0.7.13+, transform your local directory into a database of reusable artifacts, share it with others, implement some common automation actions to reusable artifacts, run CM automations from Python and Jupyter Notebooks, and convert any Git repository